 How to make a successful flexible working request

 Following on from our briefing to employers on flexible working requests and how should employers respond to a flexible working request.
-Ben Sharp a commercial paralegal working in the Employment Law department advises employees on what to do when they need to consider making a flexible working request.
+Ben Williams a solicitor working in the Employment Law department advises employees on what to do when they need to consider making a flexible working request.

 Making a request for flexible working